 The NTS is a federally owned facility located on the southern end of the Great Basin in south central Nevada.
-It consists of 1,350 square miles and is surrounded by Nellis Air Force Range (NAFR) and areas controlled by the Bureau of Land Management (BLM).
+It consists of 3,497 square kilometers (1,350 square miles) and is surrounded by the Nellis Air Force Range and areas controlled by the Bureau of Land Management.
 Access to the NTS is controlled by manned guard gates.
-The two disposal facilities are inside the boundaries of the NTS and are located 16 miles (Area 5) and 30 miles (Area 3) north of the main access gate.
+The two disposal facilities are inside the boundaries of the NTS and are located 24 Kilometers (15 miles) (Area 5) and 48 Kilometers (30 miles) (Area 3) north of the main access gate.
 Remoteness to populated areas is a key feature which enhances the site characteristics.
-The closest populated area to either disposal facility is the small town of Indian Springs, NV located 34 miles to the southeast.
-Las Vegas, the closest major population, is approximately 65 miles southeast.
+The closest populated area to either disposal facility is the small town of Indian Springs, NV located 55 Kilometers (34 miles) to the southeast.
+Las Vegas, the closest major population, is approximately 105 Kilometers (65 miles) southeast.

 The Area 5 RWMS is located in the southeastern section of the NTS in Frenchman Flat, within a topographically closed basin where all surface water drains into a playa lake.
 The facility is sited on a coalesced alluvial fan, south of the Massachusetts Mountains.
-The water table is 800 feet beneath the facility.
+The water table is 244 meters (800 feet)

+beneath the facility.
 Site characterization studies show that there is no aerially distributed recharge to the aquifer in the vicinity of the RWMS.
-In fact, hydrogeologic testing in boreholes show that in approximately the upper 150 feet of the vadose zone, the movement of moisture is upward (negative water potentials).
+In fact, hydrogeologic testing in boreholes show that in approximately the upper 46 meters (150 feet) of the vadose zone, the movement of moisture is upward (negative water potentials).

-The Area 3 RWMS is located approximately 15 miles north of the Area 5 RWMS in the Yucca Flat basin, another closed basin where all surface drainage terminates in a playa lake at the south end of the basin.
-The water table is 1,600 feet beneath this facility.
+The Area 3 RWMS is located approximately 24 kilometers (15 miles) north of the Area 5 RWMS in the Yucca Flat basin, another closed basin where all surface drainage terminates in a playa lake at the south end of the basin.
+The water table is 488 meters (1,600 feet) beneath this facility.

-Both facilities receive on average 4-6 inches of precipitation annually.
+Both facilities receive on average 10.2-15.2 centimeters (4-6 inches) of precipitation annually.
 Measurements at meteorological stations show that annual potential evaporation exceeds precipitation by greater than a factor of 14, and a moisture deficient state is maintained in the surface soils.
 The Nevada Test Site Waste Acceptance Criteria (NTSWAC) limits the amount of free liquids the waste can contain to one percent of the volume of the waste in a container.
-This equates to a approximately one-half gallon in a fifty-five gallon drum or one gallon in a 4'x4'x7' box.
+This equates to approximately 1.9 liters (one-half gallon) in a 208 liters (55 gallon) drum or 3.8 liters (one gallon) in a 1.2x 1.2x2.1 meter (4'x4'x7') box.
 The adequacy of these limits were verified in the Area 5 RWMS Performance Assessment (PA).
 In the PA, no credit was given for the packaging of the waste.
 All waste and radionuclide inventories were assumed to be available to the transport process immediately upon final closure of each cell.
-A bounding scenario in the PA model assumed uniform closure cap subsidence to a depth of six feet below grade, three successive two-hundred year flood events which filled the six foot subsidence depression and then infiltrated the ponded water into the waste.
+A bounding scenario in the PA model assumed uniform closure cap subsidence to a depth of 1.8 meters (six feet) below grade, three successive 200 year flood events which filled the 1.8 meters (six foot) subsidence depression and then infiltrated the ponded water into the waste.
 Even under these extreme conditions, the disposal site did not exceed the regulated performance objectives.